jint-method/model-view-viewmodel-controller/README.md

 - communication between modules
     - passing information up the hierarchy
     - passing information to an unknown number of children

+## Controller

+Unlike [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) this pattern introduces a controller.
+The role of a controller is to manage a state that can be passed down to its children.

+- controllers are static
+- controllers manage a state
+- controllers can communicate with other controllers (local and external)
+- controllers can have children (viewmodels)
+- controllers are unaware of their children
+- controllers can pass information to their children

 ## Creation